-This program ensures that opportunities for public involvement shall be provided for all persons, including those with disabilities, to participate in the transportation planning process.
-As such, per State Statute 427 and Chapter 41-2, the Miami-Dade County Transportation Disadvantaged Local Coordinating Board (LCB) is recognized as the advisory body to "identify local service needs and to provide information, advice, and direction to the local Community Transportation Coordinator (CTC) on the coordination of services to be provided to the transportation disadvantaged through the Florida Coordinated Transportation System (FCTS)."
+This program ensures that opportunities for public involvement shall be provided for all locally recognized transportation disadvantaged persons to participate in the transportation planning process.
+As such, per State Statute 427 and Chapter 41-2, the Miami-Dade County Transportation

+Disadvantaged Local Coordinating Board (LCB) is recognized as the advisory body to "identify local service needs and to provide information, advice, and direction to the local Community Transportation Coordinator (CTC) on the coordination of services to be provided to the transportation disadvantaged through the Florida Coordinated Transportation System (FCTS)."

-The Transportation Disadvantaged Service Plan (TDSP) is an annually updated plan jointly developed by the Miami-Dade TPO and Miami-Dade Transit (MDT), which is the current CTC for Miami-Dade County.
-The TDSP contains a development, service, and quality assurance component for both sponsored and non-sponsored trips for the poor, disabled, seniors, unemployed, homeless and children, and adults at-risk.
+The Transportation Disadvantaged Service Plan (TDSP) is an annually updated plan jointly developed by the Miami-Dade TPO and the Miami-Dade Department of Transportation and Public Works (DTPW), which is the current CTC for Miami-Dade County.
+The TDSP contains a development, service, and quality assurance component for non-sponsored trips for the low-income, unemployed, homeless and children at-risk.
 The TDSP is developed through a process that includes input from public, private, and non-profit transportation providers, human services providers, and the general public.

 The Miami-Dade County LCB reviews and approves the TDSP, which is then submitted to the Florida Commission for the Transportation Disadvantaged (CTD) for final approval.
 The LCB also identifies local service needs and provides information, advice, and direction to the CTC on the coordination of services to be provided to the transportation disadvantaged through the FCTS.

-The general public can view the document on the TPO website at www.miamidadempo.org or call (305) 375-4507 to speak with the Project Manager.
+The general public can view the TDSP on the TPO website at www.miamidadetpo.org or call 305-375-4507 to request a copy from the TD Grant Program Project Manager.